top of page

 Philanthropist, artist, saviour: Catharine Dowman

 Catharine Dowman probably won’t be a name you’re familiar with, unless, of course you’re an ardent fan of early twentieth-century British Maritime History.
 In fact, even if you are, and even if you have visited Royal Museums Greenwich’s Cutty Sark, you still might not know who she is, which is a tragedy.
-So here is a long overdue Into the SPOTLIGHT article about this Suffragist who gave London one of it’s most famous maritime landmarks.
+So here is a long overdue article about this Suffragist who gave London one of it’s most famous maritime landmarks.

 (A note from Abby: if you’re not really bothered about maritime history don’t click off, I’m not going to start giving you ship facts, this is about Catharine.)